baskuit/pinyon/src/types/readme.md

 We rely on the methods `resize` and `clear` for the most part.
 Resize is used to fully initialize a vector, which does pose some risk.
 There are no checks that the vector being passed is empty, and these pre-existing members won't be overwritten with the intended value (second argument to `resize`.)

 ### Arrays
-We define an array-based container class with the same vector-like interface that Surskit relies on.
+We define an array-based container class with the same vector-like interface that Pinyon relies on.
 ```cpp
 template <size_t MaxSize>
 struct A